A SEALFIT KOKORO Coach’s Experience

 You don’t need to run an ultra marathon before your Kokoro, although I’m glad I had that experience before mine.
 If you’re going into Kokoro with at least a 12+ hour ruck under your belt, you’ll be much better prepared than athletes who show up with only a few half-day hikes.

-Mix it up with speed training
+Mix it up with speed training & resisted running

 Make sure as well that you run in the middle of your rucks.
 Add sprint sessions when you feel tired, at all the times you feel the least motivated to run hard.